awslabs/codecatalyst-blueprints-for-aws-pdk/blueprints/infra/README.md

 # About this blueprint

-This blueprint create a CDK infrastructure package from constructs in the AWS Project Development Kit ([AWS PDK](https://aws.github.io/aws-pdk/)).
+This blueprint creates a project that sets up all CDK-related infrastructure needed to deploy your application, using the constructs in the AWS Project Development Kit ([AWS PDK](https://aws.github.io/aws-pdk/)).
+It also comes preconfigured to generate a diagram based on your CDK code every time you build.

 For example, this is the infrastructure generated in CodeCatalyst using PDK blueprints.
 <img src="assets/images/generated_diagram.png"/>

 ## How does it work?